intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 b <= intermediate;
 ```

-This one will fail in simulation due to "write after read" violations.
-Reimplemented with SSA:
+This one (above) will fail in simulation due to "write after read" violations.
+Reimplemented with SSA below:

 ```dart
 Combinational.ssa((s) => [